 During your time with Butterflies, you will come to realise that these changes and feelings are often normal, and you are not alone.

-Butterflies is a Norfolk based charity which creates coming of age groups for girls aged 9 – 14 years old.
+Butterflies is a Norfolk based organisation which creates coming of age groups for girls aged 9 – 14 years old and mentoring opportunities for girls aged 12 – 16 years old.
 The aim is to support girls as they journey through the often challenging prepubescent and puberty years.

 Along this journey we explore and celebrate all aspects of what it is to be female.